 Always document everything and take digital photographs before, during and after the treatment and call the customer the next day and next week to follow-up on the progress.
 All of this work is time consuming, however, if you get in to trouble or called in for an investigation or lawsuit, you need to be prepared to defend your work.
-It is best to send two-four trained applicators to these difficult treatments.
+It is best to send two to four trained applicators to these difficult treatments.
+There is enough profit in these applications to do a safe job.

-Pesticide Precautions
+Deadly Pesticide Precautions